kccscience/bachelor-thesisdata/README.md

 ### data-187344-2021-04-14-2343-utf.xlsx
 The dataset as an MS Excel file.
 I have also Included a separate worksheet where the first two columns are removed (not relevant for analysis).
 ### bacheloroppgave_773.pdf
-My bachelor thesis (to be uploaded on May 19, 2021).
+My bachelor thesis (submitted and uploaded on May 19, 2021).

 TODO: write abstract in Norwegian and English here.
 TODO: write other metadata and links here.